-ACMI Operators means an operator who provides ACMI operations to third parties Additional Insured means a party who is named on an insurance policy as additionally insured Ad-hoc/Charter Flights means non-scheduled flights Audit Information Form means a form provided by the SQO to its Auditors, giving details of an audit Audit Software means the software used to conduct the SARPcheck Audit Auditee means an Operator who is undergoing a SARPcheck Audit Auditor means a SARPcheck auditor, as defined in this SCPM
+ACMI Operators means an operator who provides ACMI operations to third parties additionally insured

+Additional Insured means a party who is named on an insurance policy as details of an audit

+Ad-hoc/Charter Flights means non-scheduled flights

+Audit Information Form means a form provided by the SQO to its Auditors, giving

+Audit Software means the software used to conduct the SARPcheck Audit

+Auditee means an Operator who is undergoing a SARPcheck Audit

+Auditor means a SARPcheck auditor, as defined in this SCPM

+\Acronyms are not always used in lieu of the full term.

-Auditors Cloud Server means a conver bested by a third party to an SOO to which the Auditors Cloud Server means a server, hosted by a third party to an SQO, to which the Auditors have access Business Aviation Operators means an aircraft operator of business aircraft (e.g. business jets) Checklist means the SARPcheck checklist, as part of the SCP Closing Meeting means the meeting conducted at the end of an Audit Closing Manager means a person designated by the SQO who reviews Findings and Observations Corrective Action Plans and evidence and decides whether or not Findings can be closed Confidential Information means means any information, technical data or know-how, including, but not limited to, information relating to business and product or service plans, financial projections, customer lists, business forecasts, sales and merchandising, human resources, patents, patent applications, computer object or source code, research, inventions, processes, designs, drawings, engineering, marketing or finance to be confidential or proprietary or which information would, under the circumstances, appear to a reasonable person to be confidential or proprietary.
-Contracting States means a state (country) which is contracted to ICAO Corrective Action means the action taken by an Auditee to correct a Non- Compliance Corrective Action Plan means a plan, delivered by the auditee, for correcting Findings and /or Observations FLY OPS SUPPORT means a section of the Checklist Findings means a description of a Non-Compliance to the SARPcheck Audit Criteria/Checklist item which is a standard ICAO Annexes means the Annexes, published by ICAO, containing the ICAO SARPs ICAO SARPs means aviation Standards and Recommended Practices, provided by ICAO
+Auditors Cloud Server means a server, hosted by a third party to an SQO, to which the jets)

+Auditors have access

+Business Aviation Operators means an aircraft operator of business aircraft (e.g. business

+Checklist means the SARPcheck checklist, as part of the SCP

+Closing Meeting means the meeting conducted at the end of an Audit and Observations Corrective Action Plans and evidence and decides whether or not Findings can be closed including, but not limited to, information relating to business and product or service plans, financial projections, customer lists, business forecasts, sales and merchandising, human resources, patents, patent applications, computer object or source code, research, inventions, processes, designs, drawings, engineering, marketing or finance to be confidential or proprietary or which information would, under the circumstances, appear to a reasonable person to be confidential or proprietary.